Look Out for Laxative Abuse: How Do You Know When It’s Too Much?

 Laxatives are an easy to obtain drug that frequents many household medicine cabinets.
 There are many reasons people turn to laxative products.
 For some, it is at the suggestion of their primary care provider to help alleviate occasional constipation due to diet or age-related changes.
 For others, laxatives help to ward off constipation that is a side effect of certain medical treatments and pain-reducing medications.
 Unfortunately, not all who turn to laxative products do so for medically necessary reasons.

 A growing number of people who struggle with disordered eating are tuning to laxatives as a way to maintain “needed” control over their food and caloric intake.
 In other cases, individuals who must maintain a specific bodyweight (athletes, for example) sometimes turn to laxatives to help shed unwanted pounds before a weigh-in or competition that requires meeting a weight goal.
-These unintended uses of laxatives can turn a relatively safe supplement meant for occasional use into a potentially dangerous addiction that could benefit from dual diagnosis treatment (for laxative use and any underlying mental health condition) at a treatment facility Meadowglade.
+These unintended uses of laxatives can turn a relatively safe supplement meant for occasional use into a potentially dangerous that could benefit from dual diagnosis treatment (for laxative use and any underlying mental health condition) at a treatment facility Meadowglade.

 What are Laxatives?